 Queens College Melbourne University – Eakins Hall

-The speccy #EakinsHall at #QueensCollege #Melbourne University was built 1962.
+Original post 15 October 2018: The speccy #EakinsHall at #QueensCollege #Melbourne University was built 1964.
 Love that folded timber ceiling, presumably cladding some interesting trusses.
-Designed by #BatesSmartMcCutcheon, it makes and interesting comparison with their Wilson Hall of a few years before.
-The walls are #concreteblock, meant to emulate stone (which they don’t).
-Great low hanging copper #canisterlights, and a … Continue reading Queens College Melbourne University – Eakins Hall
+Designed by #BatesSmartMcCutcheon, it makes and interesting comparison with their Wilson Hall of a few years before; more modern, but less fine materials.
+The walls are #concreteblock, perhaps meant to … Continue reading Queens College Melbourne University – Eakins Hall